WBNX-TV: Allegations against Angley, financial issues, and CW disaffiliation

 Volunteers were revealed to typically work for the ministry, the Buffet and WBNX, but because they were for-profit entities, minimum wage was paid and only for a fraction of work performed; WBNX workers were instructed to clock out promptly at 5 p.m., and return to their desks if work was unfinished.
 One former volunteer claimed to work for 18 hours a day, seven days a week, and another staffer was directed to destroy timecards prior to a 1999 audit.
 Such practices took place while Angley frequently flew in a custom Boeing 747 valued at $26 million for missionary trips, with annual expenses of $2.16 million.
 The U.S. Department of Labor sued Angley for violating the Fair Labor Standards Act of 1938, and a federal judge ordered payment of over $388,000 in unpaid wages and damages.
 Angley closed the Buffet on April 18, 2017, claiming it never made a profit, but was unsustainable without volunteers.
 While Angley won on appeal, the Buffet never reopened.

 Beck Energy, which operated an oil well on the Cathedral's property, sued both Grace Cathedral and Winston Broadcasting on November 27, 2017.
-The lawsuit claimed default on a three-year, $3.6 million loan Angley took in order to pay off a remaining balance with PNC Bank, but failed to pay the loan off despite Beck granting him a one-year extension.
+The lawsuit claimed default on a three-year, $3.6 million loan Angley took to pay off a remaining balance with PNC Bank, but failed to pay the loan off despite Beck granting him a one-year extension.
 Beck, which now held the mortgage over the Cathedral's entire 6 acre property, sought foreclosure.
 WBNX's studios and the former Buffet building were placed for sale in a sheriff's auction to satisfy the outstanding money owed to Beck Energy; Angley paid off the loan on June 6, 2019, days before the auction was to take place.